Skip to Content

 paid advertising channels marketing tips

 As mentioned above, there is more than one type of referral tracking – referral codes are one way, and referral links are another.
-If you want to learn more about how to create referral links for your customers, then read this guide 👉 how to create referral links OR use our free 👉 referral link generator.
+If you want to learn more about how to create referral links for your customers, then we suggest trying this free tool below.
+You’ll see what a referral program would look like for your business, and how people could generate links to share with their friends.

 7 Examples of Businesses Using Referral Codes